ESiWACE/esdm/README.md

     esdm_dataspace_2do()
     esdm_dataspace_3do()

-The result of these macros is a value of type `esdm_simple_dspace_t` which is a struct containing a single member `ptr` which contains the pointer value that can subsequently be used in all ESDM calls that require a dataspace.
-I.e, a typical usage might be:
+The result of these macros is a value of type `esdm_simple_dspace_t`, which is a struct containing a single member `ptr` which includes the pointer value that can subsequently be used in all ESDM calls that require a data space, i.e., a typical usage might be:

     esdm_simple_dspace_t region = esdm_dataspace_2do(x, width, y, height, type);
     esdm_read(dataset, buffer, region.ptr);

 As the `esdm_simple_dspace_t` lives on the stack, **it must not be destroyed with `esdm_dataspace_destroy()`**.
-It simply ceases to exists when the surrounding block exits.
+It ceases to exist when the surrounding block exits.

 ### Dataset

 A dataset in ESDM is what a variable is in NetCDF or HDF5.
-Each dataset is associated with a dataspace that describes the logical extends of the data, and it acts as a container for data that is written into this logical space.
+Each data set is associated with a data space that describes the logical extends of the data, and it acts as a container for data written into this logical space.

 There is no requirement to fill the entire logical space with data.
-Normally, reading nonexistent data results in an error.
+Usually, reading nonexistent data results in an error.
 However, a dataset can also be associated with a fill value to handle data with holes seamlessly.

 There is also no requirement to write non-overlapping data.
-When writes overlap, ESDM will assume that both writes place the same data in the overlapping area.
+When write accesses overlap, ESDM will assume that both accesses place the same data in the overlapping area.
 If this condition does not hold, there is no guarantee which data will be returned on a read.

-In addition to the data and the logical space, datasets can also contain a number of attributes.
+In addition to the data and the logical space, datasets can also contain several attributes.
 Like attributes in NetCDF, these are meant to associate metadata with a dataset.

 User code can either create a dataset with `esdm_dataset_create()` or